Skip to content

 The Traditional IQ Model

 One of the strengths of the IQ model is its predictive value: higher IQ scores often correlate with academic success, certain professional achievements, and even socioeconomic status.
-Yet, critics argue that this narrow focus overlooks vital human competencies such as creativity, emotional insight, and practical problem-solving skills essential for thriving in real-world contexts.
+Yet, critics argue that this narrow focus overlooks vital human competencies, such as creativity, emotional insight, and practical problem-solving skills, which are essential for thriving in real-world contexts.

 Gardner’s Multiple Intelligences Theory